chibisafe/chibisafe/README.md

 This guide asumes a lot of things, including that you know your way around linux, nginx and internet in general.

 - Decently updated version of linux
-- `node` package installed and at least at version 10
+- `node` version 12+
-- `build-essential` package installed to build some dependencies
+- `build-essential` package installed to build dependencies
-- `ffmpeg` package installed if you want thumbnails
+- `ffmpeg` package installed if you want video thumbnails
 - `yarn` package installed.
 If you'd like to use npm instead change `package.json` accordingly
+- `pm2` globally installed (`npm i -g pm2`) to keep the service alive at all times.
 - A database, postgresql preferably.
-You can also fall back to sqlite3 by default.
+You can also fall back to sqlite3 which ships by default.

 ### Installing

 1. Clone the repository and `cd` into it
 2. Run `yarn install`
 3. Run `yarn setup`
-4. Run `yarn migrate`
-5. Run `yarn seed`

 Lolisafe is now installed, configured and ready.
 Now you need to serve it to the public by using a domain name.

 6. Check the [nginx](docs/nginx.md) file for a sample configuration that has every step to run lolisafe securely on production.

 After you finish setting up nginx, you need to start lolisafe by using pm2.
-If you want to use something else, figure out how.
-(More info on why pm2 [here](docs/pm2.md))
+If you want to use something else like forever, ensure that the process spawned from `npm run start` never dies.

 7. Run `pm2 start pm2.json`:
 8. Profit

-### Cloudflare

-If you want to run your site through CloudFlare because of the obvious advantages it has, lolisafe has your back.
-Unless you manually modify the `.env` file, uploads through the website will be uploaded in chunks thus bypassing CloudFlare's 100mb upload limit per file.

 ## Author